10/24/2024

 Chief Financial Officer

 Yeah, shall I start with the pricing?
-So there is phasing here and it's a little bit, we've heard other people say the same thing in our region.
+So there is phasing here, and it's a little bit, we've heard other people say the same thing in our region.
 We're sort of in between pricing cycles.
 So we did quite a lot in Sweden this time last year.
-And we're doing that a bit later, which is why you see a little bit of the impact.
+I'll be doing that a bit later, which is why you see a little bit of the impact.
 What we've done in Q3, just to briefly run through that.
 So in B2B in Sweden, we did higher price points and more value.
 So this is mainly on data and security solutions.
 In Finland, we've seen list price increases for relatively low output tariffs and back book increases to what is the 100 megabits per second, which impacted roughly 50,000 subscribers.
-In Norway, we've announced back book increases on mobile, which is about impacting 700,000 subscribers and a couple of CPI adjustments because we can do that in that market.
+In Norway, we've announced backbook increases on mobile, which is about impacting 700,000 subscribers, and a couple of CPI adjustments because we can do that in that market.
 And in the Baltics, we've seen price increases for mobile ID services.
 I think the overall comment more on what we've said on softer service revenue growth in Q3, Q4 and for the first half of the year, which is very much decoupled from EBITDA because that's moving in the other direction.
 It is very much about us pushing through price plans.
 And the other one is obviously we had inflation plus last year and inflation is a bit less this year.
-But again, we feel very comfortable with the guidance that we've given of 2% service revenue growth for 2025 and also for the years thereafter.
+Again, we feel very comfortable with the guidance that we've given of 2% service revenue growth for 2025 and also for the years thereafter.
 I didn't get the other question.
 What was the other question?
-The

 speaker